-Valley District prohibits all employees from manufacturing, distributing, dispensing, possessing or using an illegal drug in or on company premises or while conducting company business.
+Valley District prohibits all employees from manufacturing, distributing, dispensing, possessing or using an illegal drug (e.g., drugs designated illegal by law, as well as prescription medications for which the employee does not have a prescription or is being used inconsistent with that prescription) in or on company premises or while conducting company business.
 Valley District employees are also prohibited from misusing legally prescribed or over the counter (OTC) drugs.
 Law enforcement personnel may be notified, as appropriate, when criminal activity is suspected.